ZeeaanNawaz/Playwright_Assignment/README.md

 - Login with valid credentials
 - Add item to cart, proceed to checkout, and verify successful order
+- Get temperature from API, assert the temperature of Islamabad along with success response code

 ## ✅ Execution Results
 Below are the test execution results.